sarath080905/Shop-Cart-Project/README.md

-# Shop-Cart-Project
+# Shop-Cart Project 🛒

-"A Django-based Shop Cart application with SQL database integration, featuring product listing, user authentication, cart management, and order processing.
-Scalable and customizable for building full e-commerce platforms."
+This is a Django-based Shop Cart project with SQL database integration.
+Features include:
+- User authentication and registration
+- Product listing and categories
+- Add to cart and checkout functionality
+- SQL database for data management

+## Tech Stack
+- **Backend:** Django
+- **Database:** SQL Server
+- **Frontend:** HTML, CSS, Bootstrap